sihyunjeon/generators-cmsdaslpc2024/_episodes/01-introduction.md

 ~~~
 {: .output}

-Now let's try making Z boson to lepton pair events (previously we only did electron pair, now we are using particle containers to inclusively give all possible dilepton contributions with muons and taus).
+Now let's try making the same DY process events but this time allowing all lepton flavors.
+Previously we only did electron pair, now we are about to use particle containers collect all possible dilepton contributions including muons and taus.
 ~~~
-generate p p > z, z > l+ l-
+generate p p > l+ l-
-output ZtoLL
+output standalone-drellyan-mll50-inclusive
 launch
 0
 set run_card nevents 5000
 set ebeam1 6800
 set ebeam2 6800
 set no_parton_cut
+set mmll 50
+set use_syst False
 0
 ~~~
 {: .output}

 > ## What is the cross section?
 >
-> We added 2 new Feynman diagrams (Z to muon pair and tau pair).
-How should the cross section add up from previous value 1493pb?
+> We added 2 new Feynman diagrams (decaying to muon pair and tau pair).
+> How should the cross section be adding up from previous value 1493pb?
 >
 > > ## Solution
 > >